muhammad-fiaz/json-c/docs/guide/faq.md

 ## Is the API stable?

-The first 0.x line is still under active development.
-APIs will be kept conservative until a 1.0 release.
+The 0.x line is still evolving, but the public API is intentionally small and conservative.
+Breaking changes should be documented in release notes.

 ## Does it support C++?

-A header-only wrapper is planned in the `cpp/` directory.
+Yes.
+The public header can be included from C++ projects directly.
+If you prefer, wrap it in `extern "C"` in your integration layer.